Kalevi-Liiva

 1944

-Spring of 1944Sonderkommando 1005 begins erasing the traces of mass murder at Kalevi-Liiva (German-occupied Estonia) by burning the corpses.
+Spring 1944Sonderkommando 1005 begins erasing the traces of mass murder at Kalevi-Liiva (German-occupied Estonia) by burning the corpses.

 1961